messer979/TCP-Messaging-Tool/README.md

 Create and save connections

 Full Manual (Available in program):
+This tool is totally written in Python.
+The modules used are socket, sys, ctypes, and pickle.
+Prior to this tool, the commonly used software for sending TCP messages was the TCP Test Tool.
+This program was lacking for several reasons.
+This new tool is designed specifically for Manhattan Associates use in order to simplify the job of sending TCP messages to WM.
+Not only are messages easier to send, but new connections to specific end points can be saved in a separate 'pickle' file.
+This file is not editable apart from this program and must sit in the same folder as the "TCPy for Manhattan" program.

 There are 4 sub programs in the "TCPy for Manhattan" tool